-- Children may attend Gan Ami on pre-arranged half-day or full day schedules, with a minimum of three days per week.
-For more information, please refer to the current contract for more information. - Educators in each classroom will take daily attendance on a pre-printed, monthly classroom attendance sheet. - Parents are encouraged to call the school's main line or leave their child's classroom a message on Remini if their child will be absent or is arriving later than 9:15am.
-If a child is absent and the parent has not notified the school, the teacher will call the home or send a message on Remini, the school's communication system, to verify the child's absence. - Educators will record when parents drop off and pick up their children on Remini.
+Children may attend Gan Ami on pre-arranged half-day or full day schedules, with a minimum of three days per week.
+For more information, please refer to the current new student contract for more information.

+Educators in each classroom will take daily attendance on a pre-printed, monthly classroom attendance sheet and in Remini, our communication system.

+Parents are encouraged to call the school's main line or leave their child's classroom a message on Remini if their child is absent or is arriving later than 9:15am.
+If a child is absent and the parent has not notified the school, the teacher will call home or send a message on Remini, the school's communication system, to verify the child's absence.

+Educators will record when parents drop off and pick up their children on Remini.
 Educators will always maintain responsibility for every child in their care.
-Information on late pick-up, absences and vacation policy is available under the Enrollment, Fee Structure & Discharge Policy section.
+Information on late pick-up, absences and vacation policy is available under the Enrollment and Fee Structure section of the contract.
 At the end of the month all attendance forms are uploaded to the secure Early Childhood drive.